Phidk/stellaris-mods/README.md

 - A .dds mask (e.g., mods/2_quadrants/gfx/particles/grid_stars_3.dds.mask.png) may be present to guide channel/alpha when preparing DDS textures.

 Descriptor files
-- Each mod directory contains its own descriptor at mods/<modname>/descriptor.mod for packaging and Workshop metadata (name, picture, supported_version, remote_file_id).
+- Each mod directory contains its own descriptor at mods/<modname>/descriptor.mod for packaging and Workshop metadata (name, picture, supported_version, and remote_file_id when applicable).
 - The descriptors/*.mod copies are convenience files for a local Launcher setup pointing to the working copy under Documents/Stellaris/mod.
 Keep these in sync with the mod folder names.

+New Horizons overlays
+- The *_nh folders depend on "Star Trek: New Horizons" and only ship art/sound assets tied to NH's galaxy map.
+- NH injects its own `grid_particle` overlay via `gfx/models/galaxy_map/grid_map.asset`.
+When an extra overlay (like the remade grid) starts alongside it, both additive shaders stack and their intensity increases whenever NH reinitializes the galaxy view (the brightness bug seen previously).
+- The NH variants override the same `grid_map.asset` and spawn `grid_galaxy` instead, so there is always a single persistent overlay and no compounding brightness.

 Using these mods with Stellaris
 Option A - Subscribe on Steam Workshop (recommended for players)